COVID-19: People 'should limit' social interactions to maximum of 2 a day, says MOH

 Additional COVID-19 measures will be also be implemented from Saturday until May 14.

-From Saturday, the occupancy limit at malls and large standalone stores will be reduced to one person per 10 sq m, down from the current one person per 8 sq m.
+From Saturday, the occupancy limit at malls and large standalone stores will be reduced to one person per 10 sq m of gross floor area, down from the current one person per 8 sq m.

 Odd and even date entry restrictions will also be reinstated at popular malls Lucky Plaza and Peninsula Plaza on Sundays.
 These restrictions were previously lifted on Apr 10 after being in place for nearly eight months.